Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 1. Reading and writing data should be abstracted into re-usable interfaces that can be easily tested and mocked, and which form a boundary between I/O and core business rules.
 These interfaces should be subject to their own unit and, crucially, integration tests.

-2. The bulk of an ETL process should be constructed from the sequential application of "pure" transformation functions which take one or more data inputs along with any relevant parameters, and return a single data output.
+2. The bulk of an ETL process should be constructed from the sequential application of (more or less) pure transformation functions which take one or more data inputs along with any relevant parameters, and return a single data output.

 3. For the sake of portability and accesibility, all transformations should be written as SQL `SELECT` statements.

-4. Each transformation should form a unit with an associated test or set of tests when behaviour is complex.
-Where multiple tests are needed, consider using a single parameterized test for clarity.
+4. Each transformation should form a unit with an associated test, or set of tests when behaviour is complex.
+Where multiple tests are needed, we should consider using a single parameterized test for clarity.

 5. In addition to integration tests for I/O interfaces and unit tests for individual units of transformation, we should also define E2E (end-to-end) integration tests that ensure the entire process runs smoothly and produces the expected outputs given defined inputs.

-### Structuring the code
+### Structuring jobs

 Using the `foo` domain example from above, each job within the domain should generally be constructed from two pieces: